-Are you an Australian citizen looking to temporarily relocate to the US after receiving a job offer from a US employer?
+Are you an Australian citizen looking to relocate to the United States after receiving a job offer from a U.S. employer?
 The E3 Visa is exactly what you need!
-In this article, we will answer all the most commonly asked questions about E3 Visas including:
+In this article, we will answer all the most commonly asked questions about E3 Visas.

 What is an E-3 visa?

-The E-3 visa is a visa category established in 2005, specifically for allowing Australian citizens to work and live in the United States in a specialty occupation.
+The E-3 visa is a visa category established in 2005, specifically for allowing Australian citizens to live and work in the United States in a specialty occupation.

-To apply for an E3 visa you must be an Australian citizen who holds a valid Australian passport.
-The applicant must have attained either a bachelor’s degree or the equivalency of a bachelor’s degree) or 12 years or more of relevant work experience.
+To be eligible to apply for an E3 visa you must be an Australian citizen who holds a valid Australian passport.
+The applicant must have attained either a bachelor’s degree (or the equivalency of a bachelor’s degree) or 12 years or more of relevant work experience.
 The applicant must also gain sponsorship and a job offer to work in a specialty occupation from a U.S. employer before applying for an E-3 visa.

 What are the requirements for an E-3 visa?